marisacasillas/chatterlab/content/courses/BBC2026/Casillas-BBC-Winter2026-Syllabus.md

 For 20 of the 24 readings (it's up to each student which 20 readings to do!), students are expected to demonstrate their understanding by responding to a handful of questions.
 There are three types of readings: journal articles, scientific reviews, and book chapters.
 For journal articles (indicated below with <span style="color:green">**(JA)**</span>), students should copy/download and then complete the notes worksheet [here](https://docs.google.com/document/d/1mT6H6fQCqaydiYF4awt2YDIXPdRtIvrBP5BRyKYFFZM/edit?usp=sharing).
 For scientific reviews and book chapters (indicated below with <span style="color:purple">**(RV)**</span> or <span style="color:purple">**(BC)**</span>), the students should copy/download and then complete the notes worksheet [here](https://docs.google.com/document/d/1lcwO0JyfbTNhpwvRlScTnhBfJfIzfgLL4Zs4dhDYR0E/edit?usp=sharing).
 A well-done worksheet is complete, thoughtfully written, and has _minimal direct quotations_ from the readings.
 Notes should be a maximum of 2 pages.

 Notes are pass/fail assignments, each worth 1% of the final grade.
 Why put effort into them?
-These notes are will be made available to you during your exams.
+These notes will be made available to you during your exams.
 Students may submit notes for all 24 readings; notes for the 21st–24th reading assignments may earn students up to 4% extra credit (i.e., 1% each).

 ### Midterm exams (40%)